 Jack Bilbo wrote an obituary for Jan in this same magazine 32 years later ( http://www.pbase.com/hajar/obituary ).
 “I remember when he and Cora used to sit in my den on Saturday afternoons when the gallery was closed, when we exchanged travel experiences from Spain and Yugoslavia, from Mexico and Scandinavia, or talked about artists and paintings, how the four walls of my little room seemed to move away into far distances.”

 Two valuable (though incomplete and with some errors) biographical essays on the Gordons by K.J.
 Bryant can be found in "Book and Magazine Collector" (March 1990) and the preface to the 2007 Bene Factum edition of "Two Vagabonds in Languedoc" (he later produced a website which is frustratingly error-prone, weakly researched and notorious for unacknowledged borrowings and delusional statements).
-A large number of more recent short essays can be found here: http://www.janandcoragordonart.com .
+A large number of more recent short essays with original material can be found here: http://www.janandcoragordonart.com .
 This can be used as a major resource for primary information on the couple.